-Teacher, students behind push to make Neon Nevada’s official element
+Teacher, students behind push to make neon Nevada’s official element

 “I realized just how important this is to our cultural history,” Durham said.

-Durham says he has preserved more than 100 signs from across the state over the years.
-Some of those are on display at the University of Nevada, Reno and at the Western Folklife Center in Elko.
+Durham said he has preserved more than 100 signs from across the state over the years.
+Some are on display at the University of Nevada, Reno and at the Western Folklife Center in Elko.

 The idea for the bill came to Durham in 2017, but after the Legislature was in session, and it was too late to take the idea from concept to bill.